 Updated: Friday, 4 October 2019

 Design is a vital part of how your business appears to the public.
 A well-designed website can convey your brand identity and encourage a user to buy or use your service.
 But did you know that the design of your website plays a role in how well you rank on Google?
 And what’s more, did you know that a beautifully designed website without the appropriate optimisation may not rank as well as a visually poor site?
 Continue reading to find out more about the best practices in combining web design and SEO.

-There’s more to great web design than just aesthetic appeal or a beautiful design – and in fact, we are of the opinion that in order to convert browsers into buyers, and maybes into must-haves – we think you need both.
+There’s more to great digital design than just aesthetic appeal or a beautiful graphics – and in fact, we are of the opinion that in order to convert browsers into buyers, and maybes into must-haves – we think you need both.
 There are certain boxes which must be ticked in order to rank well on Google and to appeal to your users.
 We’re going to tell you exactly what you need to do to make sure your website is one of your best-selling tools.

 Make sure your website is responsive